juansagarra/juansagarra.github.io/README.md

 - 📫 How to reach me: juansagarra@gmail.om
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I have 8 fingers in my left hand which is not true, of course -->
+- ⚡ Fun fact: I have 8 fingers in my left hand which is not true, of course

+name						Juan Martinez-Sagarra Gonzalez email						juansagarra@gmail.com description of your Github account		Account for the semester in WakeTech description of the repository you created	Repository for the exercises description of the steps to clone		I clicked "File" and then "Clone Repository".
+I selected the local folder to clone it by default and then clicked "Clone"

+-->